g-s-k/matlab-toml/README.md

   * Error for re-defining a table
   * Error for re-defining an array
   * Error for table-array name collision
-* Convenience function to load data from file
 * Encoding